 An anastomotic leak is a potential complication of this procedure.
 It occurs when the two ends of a channel that have been connected together don’t seal completely, and contents from the inside leak out.
 It’s serious because the channels in our bodies are designed to carry substances that don’t belong in other parts.
-For example, digestive contents in the gastrointestinal tract contain bacteria that can infect the abdominal cavity if they leak out.
+For example, digestive contents in your gastrointestinal tract contain bacteria that can infect the abdominal cavity if they leak out.

 A bowel resection is just one type of operation that involves anastomosis and anastomotic leaks.
 But it is the most common one.
 When bowel contents leak into your abdominal cavity, they can cause infection and inflammation of the peritoneum, the tissue that lines your abdominal cavity (peritonitis).
 Infection in your abdomen can spread to other abdominal organs and can enter your bloodstream.
 Serious infection can lead to sepsis, a life-threatening physical reaction that can include shock, organ failure or death.

 Another body channel that can leak into your abdominal cavity is your urine channel.
 Any operation that removes one of the organs connected to your ureter, such as a kidney transplant or a prostatectomy, requires anastomosis.
 If it leaks, urine can collect inside of your abdominal cavity (urinoma).
 Infection and sepsis are also risks outside of your abdominal cavity.
 For example, an anastomotic leak in your esophagus — which is part of your gastrointestinal tract — can infect your chest cavity.

 A leak may be present at the time of surgery, though surgeons can screen for leaks at this time.
 It’s more likely to occur sometime during the healing process.
 Most leaks show up within the first week after surgery, but some may occur later.
 Healthcare providers keep watch for leaks in the weeks following surgery.
 Smaller, slower leaks may take longer to show their effects.
 A delayed anastomotic leak, occurring more than 30 days later, is uncommon.